Ghostwalker/hacking-ciphers/README.md

-# hacking-ciphers
+hacking-ciphers
-Copy-paste exercises for  Al Sweigart's book "Hacking Secret Ciphers with Python", might follow up with Zed Shaw's "Learn Python the Hard Way".
+#Copy-paste exercises for  Al Sweigart's book "Hacking Secret Ciphers with Python", might follow up with Zed Shaw's "Learn Python the Hard Way".
+Written for python 3

 message = 'Three can keep a secret, if two of them are dead.' translated = ''